Who can apply to be an intern at the Feminist Majority Foundation?

 Are internships at the Feminist Majority Foundation paid?

 All internships at the Feminist Majority Foundation are unpaid.
-A limited amount of paid administrative work is available.
-Paid administrative work is not guaranteed.
+However, we offer up to 10 hours of paid administrative work per week.

 If I do not live or attend school in the Washington, DC or Los Angeles, CA areas, where can I find housing?